 bin/magento dev:tests:run integration

-bin/magento dev:tests:run --help
+bin/magento dev:tests:run –help

-To update the layout XML file
+To update the layout XML file:

 - Command: bin/magento dev:xml:convert

-To install sample data on Magento application
+To install sample data on the Magento application:

 - Command: magento sampledata:install

-For managing backend configuration
+For managing backend configuration:

 - Command: magento config:{set/sensitive:set/show/}

-To check complete list of Magento commands
+To check the complete list of Magento commands:

 - Command: bin/magento list

-To get help for any particular command
+To get help for any particular command:

 - Command: bin/magento help <command>